 What kinds of books do we read to our babies?

+Reading should be both fun and stress-free for both the kids and the parents.
+Sometimes Sweet Pea wants to skip pages or go through the book quickly.
 Remember keep it light and stress free.
 If that happens, it’s ok.
 Follow the child’s lead.
 Try choosing nursery rhymes and books with repetitive patterns for the little ones.

 Sweet Pea loves board books with bright pictures and not many words.
 Some of her favorites include: